pydata/xarray/doc/user-guide/data-structures.rst

     dt2["/weather/temperature"].to_dataset(inherit=False)

-For more examples and further discussion see LINK
+For more examples and further discussion see :ref:`alignment and coordinate inheritance <hierarchical-data.alignment-and-coordinate-inheritance>`.

 .. _coordinates: